unitedworldwrestling/arena-public/README.md

 ### Live Graphics Application [Windows Only]

-- [Download](https://we.tl/t-FGClVLgJQP) (If this link does not work, visit https://github.com/unitedworldwrestling/arena-public/blob/releases/lgtv/download.link)
+- [Download](https://we.tl/t-FGClVLgJQP) (If this link does not work, check [the current one](https://github.com/unitedworldwrestling/arena-public/blob/releases/lgtv/download.link)
 - [Documentation](https://github.com/unitedworldwrestling/arena-public/tree/releases/lgtv)

 ## API